brandonhilkert/sucker_punch/README.md

 ## Usage

-Each job should be a separate Ruby class and should:
+Each job acts as its own queue and should be a separate Ruby that:

-* Add `include SuckerPunch::Job`
+* includes `SuckerPunch::Job`
-* Define the instance method `perform`, which should be the code the job will run when enqueued
+* defines the instance method `perform` that includes the code the job will run when enqueued

 ```Ruby